davisshi/technologies/FileDataProcessing/FileDataProcessing.md

                 giFilesLoadMetricReport.increaseETSJETRecord();
         };

-        // One line Lambda function to load, filter, and process the data file Files.lines(Paths.get(filename))
+        // One line Lambda function to load, map, filter, and process each line data of a file Files.lines(Paths.get(filename))
                 .map(processLine)
                 .filter(pickOnlyLineOfPruPassagesSourceCode)